 1991: LILCO requested rate hikes for the next three years with certain adjustments that would keep the 5% ceiling intact.

 1998: The final Federal approval was received for LIPA to take over LILCO's electrical transmission network and the unopened Shoreham nuclear plant.
-The rest of LILCO, including its functioning power plants and natural gas businesses, merged with Brooklyn Union Gas to form KeySpan.
+The rest of LILCO, including its workforce of about 6,500 employees and management, functioning power plants, and natural gas businesses, merged with Brooklyn Union Gas to form KeySpan.

 The Long Island Power Act of 1985 left LIPA with no key components or systems to operate the grid so that in 1998 a public-private partnership contract was initiated with KeySpan as a stopgap to keep the lights on.

 2007: KeySpan was taken over by UK-based National Grid USA.

 2012: Superstorm Sandy, a combination of the largest Atlantic hurricane on record and a nor’easter, destroyed or severely damaged approximately 100,000 residences on Long Island, including 2,000 that were rendered uninhabitable.
 A record more than a million (91%+) LIPA customers were without power.
 In 2016, the hurricane was determined to have been the worst to strike the New York City area since at least 1700.

 Breezy Point, a neighborhood in the LIPA service territory on the western end of the Rockaway Peninsula, was devastated by Hurricane Sandy.
 About 350 houses were destroyed and hundreds more damaged by flooding and fires.
 About 130 homes burned to the ground and another nearby 50 homes were damaged by a six-alarm fire caused by rising seawater contacting a house's electrical wires.